 Dr Michael Sweet: main research interests include epidemiology, microbial interactions with hosts, the roles pathogens play in disease causation, immune responses of hosts to specific diseases, and ways to manage or mitigate the spread of disease.
 Michael focuses on coral reefs and tropical oceans, and also works with nanoparticles and DNA

 Dr Richard Pope: main research interests include Late Quaternary and Holocene Landscape development in Mediterranean drylands.
-Of particular interest, is the role of humankind in the landscape and the application of geoarchaeology, geomorphology, and soils for unraveling evidence of human activity on the environment
+Of particular interest, is the role of humankind in the landscape and the application of geoarchaeology, geomorphology, and soils for unravelling evidence of human activity on the environment

 You’ll benefit from this research as your lecturers bring the latest thinking to your studies, and in some cases, you will have opportunities to get involved in research projects yourself.